 As you can see, vocational rehab services may not be in your best interest in New Orleans.
 Fortunately, you may be able to get legal help on your side by contacting a New Orleans vocational rehabilitation lawyer as soon as you are hurt on the job.
 The Morris Bart law firm may be able to offer you assistance with your case, so call (504) 613-4771 today.

 Our legal team understands the vocational rehab process in Louisiana.
-We may be able to assist you in maintaining your workers’ comp benefits.
+We may be able to assist you in maintaining your workers’ compensation benefits.
 Allow us to:

 - Get you ready for your meeting with a vocational rehabilitation counselor.